OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 In recent years, the therapeutic potential of combining coffee with various medications has been a topic of extensive research.
 One such combination that has gained significant attention is coffee with magnesium sulfate for the treatment of epilepsy and other seizure disorders.
 This unique pairing holds promise as an effective anticonvulsant therapy, offering new possibilities in the management and control of these debilitating conditions.

 Magnesium sulfate, a naturally occurring mineral, has long been recognized for its role in regulating neuronal excitability.
-Studies have shown that magnesium ions play a crucial role in modulating synaptic transmission and stabilizing cell membranes, making it an attractive candidate for anticonvulsant therapy.
+Studies have shown that magnesium ions play a crucial role in modulating synaptic transmission and stabilizing cell membranes, making them an attractive candidate for anticonvulsant therapy.
 However, the limitations associated with its oral administration have prompted researchers to explore alternative routes to enhance its bioavailability and efficacy.

 Coffee, on the other hand, contains numerous bioactive compounds that have been shown to possess neuroprotective effects.
 Caffeine, one of coffee’s major components, acts as an adenosine receptor antagonist, which can reduce seizure susceptibility by inhibiting excessive neuronal firing.
 Additionally, coffee is rich in antioxidants such as chlorogenic acid and phenolic acids that exhibit anti-inflammatory properties and protect against oxidative stress-induced neuronal damage.